Esgrove/othellogame/README.md

 _othello_: The main gameplay loop.
 _board_: Game board state and functions.
 _player_: Player object used for making moves and storing player information.
-_util_: Helper classes and functions.
+_utils_: Helper classes and functions.
 _colorprint_: Helpers / wrappers for color and style formatting.

 ## Languages